the4thdoctor/pg_chameleon/README.rst

 Usage
 **********************
-The script chameleon.py requires one of the following commands.
+The scriptt chameleon.py requires one of the following commands.

 * drop_schema Drops the service schema sch_chameleon with cascade option.
 * create_schema Create the service schema sch_chameleon.